Kineviz/graphxr-database-proxy/readme.md

 9. Select "Database ID" e.g. "cymbal"
 10. Select "Property Graph" e.g. "ECommerceGraph"
 11. Click "Create"
-12. For the new project, copy the API URL. e.g. "http://localhost:9080/api/spanner/Test"
+12. For the new project, under Actions, copy the API URL. e.g. "http://localhost:9080/api/spanner/Test"
 13. Paste the API URL into GraphXR for a project with a "Database Proxy" database type.

 ## Other ways to start graphxr-database-proxy